-The grandparenting period for the existing professions we regulate has closed.
-However, if we regulate further professions we will open a new grandparenting period for these professions, which will open for a fixed period of time, before closing.
+The grandparenting period for the all of the professions we currently regulate has closed.
+However, if we regulate further professions there will be a new grandparenting period for these professions, which will open for a fixed period of time, before closing.

 We handle each application in a similar way to international applications.
 Each application is assessed by two registration assessors from the profession who decide whether the criteria and standards have been met.
-If we feel that we can't make a decision on the basis of the application we receive, we invite the applicant to an interview, where our assessors can better establish their skills, knowledge and experience.
+If we feel that we can't make a decision on the basis of the application we receive, we invite the applicant to a test of competence (normally an oral interview with two assessors), at which our assessors can better establish the applicant's skills, knowledge and experience.